K-DEL1999/EmbeddedProgramming/DS18B20_Driver/README.md

 ## Application

-- **Can be used as an alternative to the built in ESP32 UART peripheral**
-- **Better understand the inner workings of the UART protocol**
+- **Can be use this driver to read from multiple DS18B20 temperature sensors**